iMovR Studio 470 Electric Standing Desk Base Review

 When it comes to building a DIY base there is a wide range of offerings along a wide spectrum of capabilities and budgets.
 At least as far as budget goes, pretty much all the options are made in China.
 These include the Autonomous SmartDesk 2 DIY Standing Desk Base, StandDesk DIT Standup Desk Base Frame, and Jiecang Electric Standing Desk Base to name but a few that we’ve lab tested and reviewed.
 The basic philosophy with these products is to manufacture the simplest possible components for the user to spend their time putting together (the Autonomous comes with a bag of 48 bolts and screws, for example) thus reducing labor and shipping costs.
 See our primer on the differences between Chinese-made and American-made standing desk products.

 Then there are the non-Chinese-made standalone bases, predominantly from the tech-forward leader in the office fitness industry, iMovR.
-These bases include the Freedom (made in the USA with robotically made components from Lithuania) and the Lander (robotically made in Kentucky).
+These bases include the Freedom (made in the USA with robotically made components from Lithuania), the Lander Lite (robotically made in Kentucky) and the Lander (robotically made in Kentucky).
 While these all cost a little more than the Chinese-made competitors they require less assembly effort of the user, are manufactured to much more precise tolerances, and come with substantially long warranties.

 The iMovR Studio 470 DIY base literally sits in the middle between the ultra-cheap Chinese bases and the pricier, more technologically advanced non-Chinese frame kits.
 Since not everyone intends to build a desk with a capacious 36″ × 95″ top, most of the bases are actually overbuilt for the very common use case of someone who just needs a smaller desk, perhaps something in the range of 24″-deep by 35″-wide, or at least no larger than 31.5″-deep by 63″-wide.
 Anything more than that is “a waste of metal” and just increases production cost and the aggregate cost of shipping all through the supply chain until it reaches the end user.